spearwolf/eventize/README.md

 features:
 - simple and minimal api
-- all api calls and calls-to-listeners are 100% synchronous, no async
+- all api-calls and calls-to-listeners are 100% synchronous, no async
 - fully tested (specs included) and battle-proved
 - apache-2.0 license

 ## Getting Started

-Attach the _eventized-object_ api to any object you want.
+Attach the _eventized object_ api to any object you want.

 ```
 const eventize = require('eventize');